-Violation notices may be issued by Port of Seattle Management, Airport Duty Managers, Supervisors, Airport Operations Specialists, Senior Access Controllers and Ground Transportation Agents in accordance to the Airport Rules and Regulations, Airport Security Plan, and Title 49, Code of Federal Regulation Part 1500.
+Violation notices may be issued by Port of Seattle Management, Airport Duty Managers, Superviors, Airport Operation Specialists, Senior Access Controllers and Ground Transportation Agents in accordance to the Airport Rules and Regulations, Airport Security Plan, and Title 49, Code of Federal Regulation Part 1500.
 Airline managers, senior representatives and tenant managers should take corrective action to any violation notice.
 All notices are stored in a data base controlled by the Port of Seattle.

-Both the employee and the employee are notified of a violation notice.
+Both the employee and the employer are notified of a violation notice.
 A letter is sent regarding the severity of the violation and required action to settle the offense cited.

 Depending on the type of violation, the employee may request to have the violation appealed.
-This matrix applies to all individuals working at the Airport including Port of Seattle employees.
-Any action considered against Port employee shall be determined by the employee's manager in cooperation with Airport Operations and in accordance with the Port's policies and Porcedures and Collective Bargaining Agreements.

-General Violation Appeals - All General Violation appeals must be requested in writing, addressed to safe@portseattle.org within fifteen (15) business days of the notice of the violation.
+General Violations Appeals - All General Violation appeals must be requested in writing, addressed to the Manager, Airport Operations within fifteen (15) business days of the notice of the vioaltion.
 The request must include a complete statement of the basis of appeal as well as any and all supporting material.